-Upon arrival Wahome introduced me to the Chief of the village, a well-spoken elderly lady called Margaret.
-She gave me the rough sequence of events.
+Upon arrival, Wahome introduced me to the Chief of the village, a well-spoken elderly lady called Margaret.
+She gave me a rough sequence of events.

 Four bull elephants had been crop-raiding in the maize farm where we stood when the community had awoken to chase them away.
 The elephants had reluctantly retreated against a cacophony of noise, fire and flashlights borne by angry and desperate community members.
 Suddenly, one of the elephants had made an ear-splitting shriek of noise and collapsed where it had stood.
 The community, not understanding what had happened, returned to their homes and waited for daybreak.

 In the morning the chief found that the young bull elephant of about 30 years of age had a wire snare wrapped around its trunk.
 The cause of death was said to be the snare.